friendlyfiregame/friendlyfiregame/README.md

 ### Building the game

-In Visual Studio Code press *Ctrl-Shift-B* to start the compiler in watch mode.
-This compiles the TypeScript sources in the `src` folder to JavaScript in the `lib` folder.
-It also watches the `src` folder for changes so changed files are compiled on-save.
+Just run `npm install` on the CLI to create a distribution of the game suitable to be launched in a browser.
+Once all dependencies have been installed, you can use `npm run-script dist` to toggle a full re-build.

-Alternatively you can run `npm i` on the CLI to compile the project once or `npm run watch` to continuously compile the project in watch mode.
+If you want to continuously watch for changes in the game's sources and trigger a re-build whenever something gets updated just call `npm run-script watch`.

 ### Running the game in a browser